-Gift cards have been the most requested item on holiday wish lists for the past seven years (2007-2013).
+Gift cards have been the most requested item on holiday wish lists for the past eight years (2007-2014).

-Christmas is the top purchase occasion for gift cards, followed by birthdays and Mother's Day.
+Winter holidays are the top purchase occasion for gift cards, followed by birthdays.

-43.1% of shoppers say they give gift cards because they allow the recipient to select their own gift.
+Over half of shoppers say they give gift cards because they all the recipient to select their own gift.

-Sources: National Retail Federation, BusinessPundit.com, GRI Financial Services, Inc., Wall Street Journal
+Sources: National Retail Federation, BusinessPundit.com, GRI Financial Services, Inc., Wall Street Journal, BlackHawk Network,